maherhelaoui/UATM-Based-yolo11--UAES/README.md

-To Train YOLO11++ on different Datasets you can use
+To Train YOLO11G1 on different Datasets you can use

-$ python TrainYOLO11Gi.py
+$ python TrainYOLO11G1.py
 or
+$ python3 TrainYOLO11G1.py

+To Train YOLO11G3 on different Datasets you can use

+$ python TrainYOLO11G3.py
+or
-$ python3 TrainYOLO11Gi.py
+$ python3 TrainYOLO11G3.py

 Each yolo11Gi model is generated as decribed in Neural Computing and Applications journal paper.

+To generate yolo11G0, yolo11G3 and yolo11G4 you can use

+$ python GenerateyoloGi.py
+or
+$ python3 GenerateyoloGi.py
 ______________________________________________________________________________________________________________________

                              B Real Word Simplified Demo of Universal Autonomous Driving System